« Another Review! | Main | I wish I had a C-based lock-free hash table... »

 Of what do I speak?
 Microsoft Entourage (11.3.6.070618) attempts to be both convenient and pretty by replacing apostrophes (') with curly quotes (’).
 Ordinarily, I wouldn’t complain.
 I like curly-quotes as much as the next guy, and I regularly use a vim plugin called UniCycle to achieve the same effect.
 HOWEVER, Entourage knows that it only wants to send text email in the ISO-8859-1 (aka “Latin1”) character set, which does not contain a curly-quote.
 This presents the age-old conundrum: “wanna curly quote, can’t have a curly quote”.
 So Entourage must choose a different character from the ISO-8859-1 character set to use instead of the curly quote.
 The obvious choice would be the apostrophe ('); people are used to it, and after all it is a quote!
 But what does Entourage choose?
 A superscript 1, like this: ¹

 What goon came up with this?
 A superscript 1, in most fonts (except at very small sizes) looks nothing like a quotation mark.
 It looks like the number one!
 Which is exactly what it is!
-And, let’s be honest here, how many fonts do you suppose have a superscript one character but NOT a curly quote or an apostrophe?
-Besides looking stupid, Microsoft isn’t not actually improving their compatibility at all!
+Yes, it’s in the Latin1 character set (0xB9) but, let’s be honest here, how many fonts do you suppose have a superscript one character but NOT an apostrophe?
+Or a curly quote?
+Besides looking stupid, Microsoft isn’t actually improving their compatibility!

 But, I suppose, what did I expect from such an “innovative” company?